Portable or Dedicated Filtration?

 Reservoir lube-oils must be filtered, continuously, if possible.
 Contamination is the primary reason for lubricant failure.

 Portable filter carts perform intermittent cleansings, but they are heavy and too large for tight spaces.
-Hand portable filters are suitable for reservoirs up to 25 gallons.
+Hand-portable filters are suitable for reservoirs of up to 25 gallons.
 New thinking, however, holds that dedicated off-loop filters are the key.
 Whether a facility runs 24/7, or more conventional schedules, filtration should be a continuing process, especially on key equipment.